wizard-whitebeard/administrate/docs/authorization.md

 The default configuration of Administrate is "authenticate-only" - once a user is authenticated, that user has access to every action of every object.

-You can add more fine-grained authorization by overriding methods in the controller.

 ## Using Pundit

 If your app already uses [Pundit](https://github.com/elabs/pundit) for